Skip to content

 bash

-git-iris config --gitmoji true # Enable
+git-iris config --gitmoji # Enable

-git-iris config --gitmoji false # Disable
+git-iris config --no-gitmoji # Disable

 Instruction Presets